cds-snc/scan-files/module/s3-scan-object/README.md

 Lambda function that triggers a ClamAV scan of newly created S3 objects and updates the object with the scan results.
 The scan process and verdict is communicated via S3 object tags.

+# Tags

+The following S3 object tags are used to communicate the scan results:

+- `av-checksum`: Checksum of the file that was scanned.
+- `av-result`: The scan result verdict from ClamAV.
+- `av-status`: The status of the scan (in_progress, failed_to_start, complete).
+- `av-timestamp`: Epoch timestamp of when the tags were set.

 # Events

 The function can be invoked by S3, SNS and custom events.